Skip to main content

 That is the inversion.
 Instead of asking, "What is the simplest explanation?", ask, "If I am wrong, which assumption creates the most damage?"
 In low-stakes admin work, analogy is often fine.
 In compliance work, inherited assumptions are often the risk.

 Tax residency is the clearest example.
 A risky shortcut is, "I am probably under the usual day count."
 A safer interim stance is that residency may be multi-factor until you verify the exact country and tax year.
-Check the current day-count threshold as [Add current threshold after verification], and keep your documentation tight.
+Treat the current day-count threshold as pending official guidance or tax-advisor verification, and keep your documentation tight.

 Your checkpoint is a small evidence pack tied to the real case, not memory or precedent.
 For residency, that can include travel logs, contracts, invoices, bank records, lease records, and official correspondence.
 For VAT or reporting issues, that can include the client file, invoice draft, account statements, and the exact guidance or written advice you relied on.